Paul O'Neill (author)

 O'Neill began his career in radio in 1953 with the CBC in Newfoundland where he produced many radio shows, TV shows such as Reach for the Top and was responsible for school broadcasts for 25 years.
 He retired from the CBC in 1986.
 O'Neill wrote stage and radio plays, articles, poems and stories in addition to works of popular history.
 He has served as president of the Newfoundland Writer's Guild, chairman of the Newfoundland and Labrador Arts Council and president of the St. John's Folk Arts Council.
 In 1988, O'Neill was awarded an honorary LL.D by Memorial University of Newfoundland and in 1990, he was appointed to the Order of Canada.
 In 2004, O'Neill was awarded the Freedom of the City and in 2008, he received Order of Newfoundland and Labrador.
-O'Neill left to his Niece, Irene O'Neil of Boston Mass all copyrights to existing publications and future publications.
+O'Neill left to his niece, Irene O'Neil of Boston, Massachusetts, all copyrights to existing publications and future publications.
 Paul O'Neill wrote his memoirs during the last years of his life, however fell ill before publication.
 His memoirs will be published in August 2015 on the 2nd anniversary of his death.
-The Book is titled "Something of Me".
+The book is titled Something of Me.
 He died in August 2013 at the age of 84.